 - Quality of customer service during the lockdown was the same as under usual circumstances.

-- Contact Center AI can take on the most boring simplest tasks so that human employees could focus on solving more complex and challenging problems and working on cases where a more personal touch is needed.
+- Contact Center AI can take on the most boring simplest tasks, so that human employees could focus on solving more complex and challenging problems and working on cases where more personal touch is needed.

 - Operational cost of a virtual agent is half the cost of a conventional contact center with the same, or even higher, efficiency level.